 Reserve risk is managed by monthly reviews of claims experience and reserve calculations.
 The monthly reserves are agreed by an executive director.
 In addition, reserves are reviewed by independent external actuaries as part of the year-end financial reporting process.
-The level of reserves and reserve margin is approved by the Reserving, Audit, Risk and Compliance Committees and the AICL Board half-yearly.
+The level of reserves and reserve margin is approved by the Reserving Committee, the Audit, Risk and Compliance Committee and the AICL Board at least half-yearly.